-5. Using Part B of the Physical Habitat Characterization Datasheet, record estimates of riparian vegetation structure and composition.
+5. Using Part B of the Physical Habitat Characterization Datasheet or mobile device application, record estimates of riparian vegetation structure and composition including upland habitat throughout the entire 50 m transect.
 Include observations at three levels: the canopy layer (> 5 m high), understory (0.5 - 5.0 m high), and the ground cover layer (< 0.5 m high).
 Additionally, observations of human land use activities and disturbances shall be recorded.
-Observations of riparian areal cover may total up to more than 100 % if each for cover type canopy, understory, and ground cover is recorded as ">75%."
+Observations of riparian areal cover may total up to more than 100 %.
+For example, if each for cover type (canopy, understory, and ground cover) is recorded as ">75%" then the total cover type would be greater than 100%

+Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 06/22/16 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: A

-- 6. Estimate the areal coverage for each of the upper two vegetation layers (canopy and understory only), record the type of vegetation (including trees, shrubs, herbs, grasses, and forbs) that occurs by indicating the presence of Deciduous (D), Coniferous (C), Broadleaf Evergreen (E), Mixed (M), or None (N).
-A mixed vegetation layer is considered mixed if the more than 10% of the areal coverage is composed of an alternate vegetation type.
+6. Estimate the areal coverage for each of the upper two vegetation layers (canopy and understory only), record the vegetation type (including trees, shrubs, herbs, grasses, and forbs) that occurs by indicating the presence of Deciduous (D), Coniferous (C), Broad-leaved Evergreen (E), Needle-leaved Evergreen (NE), Broad-leaved Deciduous (BD), Needle-leaved Deciduous (ND), Mixed (M), Other (O), Dead (DD), or None (N).

+Note: A vegetation layer is considered "mixed" if more than 10% of the areal coverage is composed of an alternate vegetation type.

-- 7. Record the semi-quantitative (categorical) measurements on the Physical Habitat Characterization Datasheet, for each of the three vegetation layers and human influences.
+- 7. Record the semi-quantitative (categorical) measurements on the mobile device or on the Physical Habitat Characterization Datasheet, for each of the three vegetation layers and human influences.
+Trees with a DBH > 0.3 m is considered "big"; < 0.3 m DBH are "small."
+If the tree forks at breast height or has multiple stems, the widest diameter, either below the fork or of the widest branch should be considered when classifying the canopy forming trees (USFS 2005).

 - a.
 Layers of Riparian Vegetation:

 - 1) Canopy >5 m height

 - a) Big Trees ≥ 0.3m DBH

 - b) Small Trees < 0.3m DBH

 - 2) Understory 0.5 to 5 m height

 - a) Woody shrubs and saplings

 - b) Tall herbs, grasses and forbs

-3) Ground Cover <0.5 m height
+- 3) Ground Cover < 0.5 m height

+- a) Woody shrubs

+- b) Herbs, grasses, and forbs

+- c) Standing water and inundated vegetation (temporarily flooded)

+- d) Bare dirt or duff

+- 4) Indicate the areal cover (shaded area) by each riparian vegetative layer with the following cover categories:

+- a) Absent = 0%

+- b) Sparse > 0 10 %

+- c) Moderate > 10 40 %

+- d) Heavy > 40 75 %

+- e) Very Heavy > 75 %

+Note: If the cover category is difficult to distinguish (e.g., is it sparse or moderate?) choose the greater of the two.
+In this example, moderate would be recorded.
+Also, the cover types can add up to greater than 100% as stated above.

+5) Human

+Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 06/22/16 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: A